-The Ideal Passage Length for AI Citations: Data-Backed Recommendations
+The Ideal Passage Length for AI Citations: Word Counts by Content Type

 The Data Behind Optimal Passage Length

-Research consistently demonstrates that 53% of content cited by AI systems is under 1,000 words, a finding that challenges traditional assumptions about content depth and authority.
-This preference for shorter content stems from how AI models evaluate relevance and extractability—concise passages are easier to parse, contextualize, and cite accurately.
-The concept of an “answer nugget” (typically 40-80 words) has emerged as a critical unit of optimization, representing the smallest meaningful answer to a user query.
-Interestingly, studies show a near-zero correlation between word count and citation position, meaning that longer content doesn’t automatically rank higher in AI citations.
-Content under 350 words tends to land in the top three citation spots more frequently, suggesting that brevity combined with relevance creates optimal conditions for AI citation.
-This data-driven insight reshapes content strategy fundamentally.
+Research consistently shows that 53% of content cited by AI systems is under 1,000 words, challenging the assumption that longer, more exhaustive content earns more citations.
+This preference for shorter content follows from how AI models evaluate relevance and extractability — concise passages are easier to parse, contextualize, and cite accurately.
+Critically, studies show a near-zero correlation between word count and citation position: longer content doesn’t rank higher in AI citations.
+Content under 350 words tends to land in the top three citation spots more frequently, suggesting brevity combined with relevance — not depth for its own sake — is what makes a passage citation-worthy.

 Content TypeOptimal LengthToken CountUse Case